page updated on January 15, 2021

 Compare that to something like SNAP, which has a velocity of around 1.7x.
 A SNAP dollar gets spent every month in places where it will circulate and recirculate and recirculate.
 That's one of the highest velocities you can imagine; a dollar going to SNAP increases the GDP by 1.7 times.
 That's a 70% return on investment.
 (I'd love to get that on my investments every year.)

 Among conservatives who talk economics at all, a few know enough to talk about the ratio of debt to GDP, as if there's some unsustainable threshold of federal debt.
 There probably is an unsustainable threshold, but if you pick an arbitrary number out of the air because it sounds good ($15 trillion dollars), you're going to miss an important context.
-The conservative position is often that the current US government owes too much money and so it must cut spending, cut deficits, cut the American debt, cut cut cut.
+The conservative position is often that the current US government uses deficit spending too much so it owes too much money and so it must cut spending, cut deficits, cut the American debt, cut cut cut.

 The definition of deficit spending is borrowing money right now that you'll have to pay back in the future.
 It's not a short term loan like a 30 day line of credit a business might use to cover payroll.
 It's borrowing money for 90 or 180 days or one, five, or ten years.
 It's like taking out a mortgage to buy a house; if getting what you want or need right now is more important or valuable than the money you'll spend on interest, it can be a good deal.